 In addition to benefit entitlement rules (see above), employment rates and unemployment risks, the outcome measure of coverage rates of unemployment benefits depends also on other factors including demographics (e.g., ageing, migration) and labour-market conditions, although respective changes may also influence policy rules.
-Finally, although less relevant for unemployment benefits, those who qualify for benefits may not to take them up if claiming costs are perceived as high relative to benefit levels, if information is scarce or there are other access barriers in place (see also above 4.4.1 for minimum income benefits).
+Finally, although less relevant for unemployment benefits, those who qualify for benefits may not take them up if claiming costs are perceived as high relative to benefit levels, if information is scarce, or if there are other access barriers in place (see also above 4.4.1 for minimum income benefits).

-A trend analysis for selected countries suggests that the changing composition of jobseekers during the early years of the financial crisis 2008 a major driver of increasing unemployment benefit coverage.
+A trend analysis for selected countries suggests that the changing composition of jobseekers during the early years of the financial crisis of 2008 was a major driver of increasing unemployment benefit coverage.
 The rise also reflected an inflow of claimants at the beginning of their unemployment spell featuring sufficient work histories to be entitled.
 Policies to make benefits available to a larger target group also extended coverage during this period in some countries.
 However, these increases were to a wide extent reversed during more recent years and may also have led to the outcome that the preventative function of unemployment benefits to homelessness shrank.
-Widening the coverage gap was due to the fact that many unemployed exhausted their rights to benefits, the growth of long-term unemployment, migration inflows, and the rising numbers of jobseekers without sufficient work history as labour markets tightened during the recovery.
+The coverage gap widened, because many unemployed persons exhausted their rights to benefits, due to the increase in long-term unemployment, migration inflows, and the rising numbers of jobseekers without sufficient work history as labour markets tightened during the recovery.
 Policy reforms in several countries, like tightening entitlement conditions or shortening benefit durations, also contributed to opening the gap.

-Maintaining sufficient coverage rates also represents a focus in the "Future of Work"-debate.
+Maintaining sufficient coverage rates also represents a focus in the "Future of Work" debate.
 Unstable career patterns, new forms of (atypical) employment and a greater job risk due to automation and digitalisation challenges traditional forms of social protection.
 One key question is whether the resulting shortening of job tenures further erodes the accessibility of income support in case of unemployment and thus, further harms the preventative function of unemployment benefits.

 Across 24 OECD countries, less than 25% of jobseekers received unemployment benefits in 2016.
-Of the ten countries in focus, coverage rates were at 20% or below in Slovenia, Sweden and Portugal.
+Of the ten countries in focus, coverage rates were at 20% or below in Slovenia, Sweden, and Portugal.
 Finland and Austria had the highest coverage rates with around 50%.
 However, this means that even in those more "generous" countries, half of jobseekers receive no unemployment benefit (OECD, 2018a).

-Table 42.
-Coverage by unemployment benefits, ILO unemployed and discouraged workers,2016
+Table 43.
+Coverage by unemployment benefits, ILO unemployed and discouraged workers, 2016

-AT DE ES FI HU IE NL РТ SE SI OECD -24 ILO unemployed 40.0 n.d.
+AT DE ES FI HU IE NL PT SE SI ILO unemployed 40.0 n.d.
 22.9 42.7 19.5 n.d. n.d.
-18.3 16.6 13.3 21.7 Discouraged 8.1 n.d.
+18.3 16.6 13.3 Discouraged 8.1 n.d.
 3.3 13.2 8.5 n.d. n.d.
-1.9 0.5 0.9 2.6 Total 48.1 n.d.
+1.9 0.5 0.9 Total 48.1 n.d.
 26.2 55.9 28.0 n.d. n.d.
-20.2 17.1 14.2 24.3
+20.2 17.1 14.2

-Source: OECD, 2019a; Notes: ILO unemployed: have actively sought work in the previous four weeks, can start working within next fortnight; Discouraged workers: available for work but not actively looking for job.
+Source: OECD, 2019a; Notes: ILO unemployed: have actively sought work in the previous four weeks, can start working within the next fortnight; Discouraged workers: available for work but not actively looking for job.
 In some countries, benefits can also be received by people who have some work attachment or who are not available for work.
 Thus, the number of unemployment-benefit recipients can then be higher than suggested by the coverage rates.